Instructional Technology (MED)

 Program Webpage: louisville.edu/education/degrees/med-it

-This program is designed for Rank II Kentucky certified teachers who would like to earn a master's degree, pursue Rank 1 status and complete the endorsement for Instructional Computer Technology.
-The MED in Instructional Technology was designed in collaboration with P-12 classroom teachers, district specialists, and university faculty for preparing school and district Technology Coordinators.
+This program is designed for Rank II Kentucky certified teachers who would like to earn a master's degree, pursue Rank I status and complete the endorsement for Instructional Computer Technology.
+The MEd in Instructional Technology was designed in collaboration with P-12 classroom teachers, district specialists, and university faculty for preparing school and district Technology Coordinators.
 The program leads to an Instructional Computer Technology endorsement (grades P-12) and satisfies the following student outcomes:

 - Prepares candidates to be a technology-using teacher of students, as well as a Technology Coordinator for a school or district